Alvearie/HRI/processflow.md

 # Processing flows

 Figure 1 provides an overview of how processing works in the Health Record Ingestion service.
-In it, you'll see a normally-functioning flow through Health Record Ingestion for a single [batch](glossary.md#batch).
+In it, you'll see the happy path flow through the Health Record Ingestion service for a single [batch](glossary.md#batch).
 Each numbered step in the diagram is described below.

 **Figure 1: Processing flow for a batch**